nahid/nahid.co/README.md

 Now your project run under `8000` port [http://localhost:8000](http://localhost:8000).

-> Remember this: every time you have to run this serve at `8000` port.
-Because our social login activate under this project
+> Remember this: every time you have to run this server at `8000` port.
+Because our social login activate under this port

 Okay, now open this project in your browser and I think it will working fine.
 To login this project click login and now click 'facebook' icon and then it will automatically login.
 In this open source version I was integrate only facebook login.